-- 28 days' holiday a year - statutory sick pay for 28 weeks in any 3 year period - a pension scheme provided by the employer - not to work more than 48 hours a week (and ability to opt out of that right) - a statutory redundancy payment and - minimum statutory notice of termination of one week for every year of service, up to a maximum of 12 weeks' notice.
+- 28 days' holiday a year (including 8 public holidays) - statutory sick pay for 28 weeks in any 3 year period - a pension scheme provided by the employer - not to work more than 48 hours a week (and ability to opt out of that right) - a statutory redundancy payment and - minimum statutory notice of termination of one week for every year of service, up to a maximum of 12 weeks' notice.

-Remember the contract!
+Remember the Contract!